Get your free photography lesson plan

 9. Fix it in the post-production process

-Lastly, when you already do all of these steps but still experience chromatic aberration, you can fix it in the post-production process explained in the previous part above.
+Lastly, when you have already completed all of these steps but still experience chromatic aberration, you can fix it in the post-production process explained in the previous part above.

 To further explore the subject of avoiding chromatic aberration without using any software, check out this in-depth video by Bruce Lovelace: